 ---|---|---|

 REACH compliance is more than just following rules.
 It’s a smart move that can improve your market position, lower risks, and boost your reputation.
-By focusing on REACH compliance, businesses set themselves up for success worldwide.
+By focusing on REACH compliance, and proactively preparing for the anticipated changes, businesses set themselves up for success worldwide and align with the EU’s broader sustainability goals.

 Challenges and Best Practices in REACH Compliance